-How Risk Ledger makes it easy to comply with EBA outsourcing guidelines and DORA
+How we make it easy to comply with EBA guidelines and DORA

 With the rise of technology and the growing demand for digital solutions among both consumers and businesses, the lines between traditional finance and Fintech have blurred.
 Even those financial institutions still offering a largely traditional service to their clients are likely making use of cloud and other digital solutions as part of their daily operations.